OwenFelix/SDA2024_Group0/README.md

 ```bash
 python3 interactive_plot.py
 ```
+This script also creates a video of the sentiment time series plots.

 4. To see a static plot for the results of the elections, run the following command in the terminal:
 ```bash
 python3 geography_plots.py